 “It must have been possible for a Jew to enter the University.
 But this Alexander, if I am right about the name, was assassinated by an anarchist.
 This resulted in a big move to the right politically, and one of the ‘reforms’ so-called was that Jews could not attend the university.
 But all six of Max’s children were university graduates; but that was already under the Communist regime.”

 Leo told me in 2006 that he thought Max’s full name might be Maximillian.
 He said Max was the first in the family to have the name “Hurwicz”, that Max was in fact one of two sons of the Kotzin family (Kocyn in Polish), but was registered as a Hurwicz to avoid the draft, as a family with only one son would not have that son drafted.
-(It was a 10-15 year commitment for the draft.)
+(The tsar’s army was a terrible place for Jews.)

 A point that puzzled me for a long time: The family tree says that Max Hurwicz was born in 1862, his brother Moses “Moritz” Kotzin in 1869.
 You might think that it would be the second-born son that would get the draft-dodging surname; after all, when the first son was born, no one could know that there would be a second son seven years later!
 My guess now is that both Max and Moses were registered with the civil authorities only after 1869.
 Why would that be?
 Well, the family tree says that Moritz was born in Lithuania.
 The familysearch.com site says that the “family lists” that were used for conscription in Lithuania were created “randomly on a local basis.”
 It also says of these lists: “They are not completely reliable because of efforts to evade taxation or conscription by avoiding correct enumeration.”
 My guess is that both sons were officially registered only after 1869 in one of these family lists.
 It’s also possible that they weren’t registered until January 28, 1897, when the Russian government conducted the first and only nineteenth century general census in Lithuania.
 However, this census is considered reliable in comparison with the family lists, so I think the family list hypothesis is more likely correct.